GoogleCloudPlatform/gcp-service-broker/docs/use.md

 **Request Parameters**

  * `role` _string_ - **Required** The role for the account without the "roles/" prefix.
-See https://cloud.google.com/iam/docs/understanding-roles for more details.
+See: https://cloud.google.com/iam/docs/understanding-roles for more details.
 The following roles are available by default but may be overridden by your operator: 'bigtable.user', 'bigtable.reader', 'bigtable.viewer'.

 **Response Parameters**